fivetran/dbt_netsuite_source/models/docs.md

 {% docs currency_id %} The currency id of the currency used within the record. {% enddocs %}

 {% docs entity_id %} The entity id of the entity used for the record. {% enddocs %}

+{% docs employee_id %} The employee id of the employee used for the record. {% enddocs %}

+{% docs supervisor_id %} The employee id of the employee's supervisor used for the record. {% enddocs %}

 {% docs transaction_id %} The transaction id of referenced for the record. {% enddocs %}